-Disability benefit can be received when the working ability is reduced because of illness or injury.
-For self-employed persons all income is included when the ability to have income is considered.
+Disability benefits can be received when the working ability is reduced because of illness or injury.
+For selfemployed persons all income is included when the ability to have income is considered.
 It means that income from the business the person has not worked in, is also included.
-For employees only income from their work is counted and not income which is a result of colleagues or employers help, see Section 12-9 Paragraph 5 in the National Insurance Act.
+For employees, only income from their own work is counted and not income which is a result of colleagues or employers help, see Section 12-9 paragraph 5 in the National Insurance Act.